parky-sood/codebase-genie/README.md

 ### Backend
 - Python to create embeddings in Pinecone
-- Node.js to utilize Pinecone SDK andn fetch embeddings
+- Node.js to utilize Pinecone SDK and fetch embeddings

 ### Frontend
 - NextJS and React with Tailwind CSS to provide sleek and simple UI